blockchainsllc/in3-docs/docs/api-c.md

 void trie_set_value(trie_t *t, bytes_t *key, bytes_t *value);
 ```

-sets a value in the trie.
+Sets a value in the trie.

-The root-hash will be updated automaticly.
+The root-hash will be updated automatically.

 arguments:
 ```eval_rst